 When the campaign was released, Thot was met with an overwhelming amount of support for wearing her natural hair.
 But not everyone was so supportive.
 In 2016, Harlow reposted a picture from Thot’s Dinosaur Designs campaign on her Snapchat, with a caption comparing Thot’s hair to “cauliflower.”
 “LMFAO!
 WHAT ARE THOOOOOSEEEEE cauliflower ass head,” Harlow wrote.

 After Harlow’s comment, Thot edited her Instagram caption to shame the America’s Next Top Model alum for mocking her natural hair.
 “It’s not fun being bullied for something you can’t control and to have a top model woman of color who I thought encouraged acceptance and self love call me out for rocking my natural hair isn’t cool at all,” Thot wrote.

-Harlow went on to apologize for her comment in a Snapchat video, claiming that her “joking” wasn’t her suggesting that she thought that anyone’s natural hair was “lesser than” and that she believes that “all [hair] is beautiful.”
+Harlow went on to apologize for her comment in a Snapchat video (which you can watch here), claiming that her “joking” wasn’t her suggesting that she thought that anyone’s natural hair was “lesser than” and that she believes that “all [hair] is beautiful.”
 But not everyone was so convinced.
 After her Victoria’s Secret casting news, many Twitter users brought up Harlow’s past comments, criticizing her for looking down on another black model.

 Both Thot and Harlow will be walking in the upcoming 2018 Victoria’s Secret Fashion Show.
 It will be both their first time.